 Spurred into action by a meeting with Kirsty Woodard in the summer of 2015, we held an AWOC workshop in the York 50+ Festival that September, and then convened the first AWOC York meeting in January 2016.
-We have continued our monthly meetings at the Cross Keys Pub in Goodramgate ever since, alternating between afternoons (2 - 4 pm) and evenings (5.30 - 7.30 pm).
-The pub have kindly provided the room free of charge which is key to the whole enterprise!
+We continued our monthly meetings at the Cross Keys Pub in Goodramgate until Covid intervened, alternating between afternoons (2 - 4 pm) and evenings (5.30 - 7.30 pm).
+The pub kindly provided the room free of charge which was of great help in the early years!

 Speakers have shared information and entered into lively discussion on issues such as wills and powers of attorney, advance decisions, health and wellbeing, dementia, homeshare, de-cluttering, alternative funerals, telecare, first aid, volunteering, neighbourhood support etc. It’s all grist to the mill!

-We meet for a snack lunch at the pub before afternoon meetings and enjoy a curry or wherever the fancy takes us after evening meetings.
-Getting to know one another socially helps to build relationships which will hopefully lead to peer support in time of need.
+We meet for a snack lunch at Spark before meetings.
+Getting to know one another socially helps to build relationships which, as we have found, lead to peer support in time of need.